Habatakurikei/llmmaster/README.md

 ## Customization

-- You can easily adjust default models by updating the `REGISTERED_LLM` dictionary and creating a new thread class for the provider.
+- You can easily adjust default models by updating the default models in dictionary and creating a new thread class for the provider.
 - You can also run an individual provider LLM without using LLMMaster but each defined class.

 ## Contributing